Research

 Our work involves numerous different subjects, and matters to multiple academic fields.
 From memory to sport, visual arts to history, linguistics to literature, we ask what it means to research in a composite discipline.

-Spanish is the second most widely spoken European language in the world, the second most studied language, the second language in international communication and by a wide margin the second language today in the United States.
-It is estimated that the combined total number of Spanish speakers is close to 500 million.
+It is estimated that the combined total number of Spanish speakers across the world is close to 500 million.
+Spanish is the fourth most widely spoken language in the world, the second most studied language, the second language in international communication and by a wide margin the second language today in the United States.

 Portuguese is the ninth most spoken language in the world, with over 250 million speakers.
 It is the official language of nine countries in Europe, America, Africa and Asia: Portugal, Brazil, Angola, Mozambique, Guinea-Bissau, Cape Verde, São Tomé & Príncipe, East Timor and Macau.